bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Completion blocks in networking calls should be returned in the main thread.

 Completion blocks should contain the `error` instead of success/failure blocks.

+Use a simple NSURLSession wrapper to make things simpler, [Networking](https://github.com/3lvis/Networking) is a good candidate for this.

 ## Theming